-Azure AD Connect is an important piece of Microsoft software that has been implemented in 250,000+ organizations worldwide, but few people are aware of its full range of capabilities.
-And that’s why we developed our new Azure AD Connect Masterclass.
+Azure AD Connect has been implemented in 250,000+ organizations worldwide, but few people are aware of its full range of capabilities or potential pitfalls.
+And that’s why we developed our 5-star rated Azure AD Connect Masterclass and our new Azure AD Connect video training series.

-The training course goes far beyond the wizard.
-It covers Azure AD Connect in its entirety, including best practices, dos and don’ts, and optimal configuration.
+Launched in late 2018, our Azure AD Connect Masterclass is the only comprehensive, structured training course for this powerful and complex technology.
+Going far beyond the wizard installation, it covers Azure AD Connect in its entirety, including best practices, dos and don’ts, and optimal configuration.
 It also offers authoritative, structured and time-saving learning materials, including dozens of step-by-step lab exercises.

-The Masterclass has already had great reviews from students.
-But, if you’re wondering whether you need training on Azure AD Connect, here are answers to a few questions we’re sometimes asked.
+But, if you’re wondering whether you need training on Azure AD Connect, here are answers to some questions we’re sometimes asked…

 Question: We’ve already installed Azure AD Connect via the wizard.
 What more is there to know?

 Answer: The express installation only covers the simplest of scenarios.
 Most organizations need a custom install, which opens up a plethora of possibilities, and an optimal installation requires additional knowledge and understanding.